Antipode-SOSP23/antipode-post-notification/README.md

     - ap: 52.0.0.0/16
     - *MAIN CONCERN*: Amazon MQ peering connection WILL NOT WORK ON OVERLAPPING CIDR BLOCKS ACROSS REGIONS.
 Hence choose a unique one for each region VPC
 2. After creating select the create vpc, click on ACTIONS, go to 'Edit VPC settings' and enable DNS hostnames
-3. Create two subnets, one for each Availability Zone ('a' and 'b'):
+3. Create two subnets, one for each Availability Zone ('a' and 'b').
+For example:
     - eu: 50.0.0.0/20, 50.0.16.0/20
     - us: 51.0.0.0/20, 51.0.16.0/20
     - ap: 52.0.0.0/20, 52.0.16.0/20